msjimc/RunningWindowsProgramsOnLinux/debian.md

 # Debian
-Debian GNU/Linux trixie/sid was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, VirtualBox: 20 GB hard disk or HyperV: dynamically resizing hard disk and was configured with default settings with the Xfce desktop.
+Debian GNU/Linux trixie/sid was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
+VirtualBox used a 20 GB hard disk while HyperV used a dynamically resizing hard disk.
+Both installations were configured with default settings with the Xfce desktop.

 The circularMT_64.exe file and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.